-Father, thank you so much for your grace.
-When we see people at work and at school who are not good to us, it can feel almost impossible to love.
-Just walking away seems like a victory but, Father, you did the opposite.
-You came toward us.
-You sought the lambs that had wandered from you.
-We all like sheep had gone astray but, Jesus, you sought us out and you bled and died so that we can be close to God forever.
+Oh, Father thank you so much for your grace.
+When we see people at work and at school who are not good to us it can feel almost impossible to love, just walking away seems like a victory.
+But Father, you did the opposite, you came toward us, you sought the lambs that had wandered from you.
+We all like sheep had gone astray but, Jesus, you sought us out.
+And you bled and died so that we can be close to God forever.

-Father, I ask for humility today, especially within the Christian church.
-Our world does not need another proud, hypocritical Christian.
+Father, I ask for humility today, especially within the Christian church, our world does not need another proud, hypocritical Christian.
 They need those who are just like Paul and believe that we really are lost without you.
 Give us the humility that produces a thousand spiritual blessings, kindness, patience, compassion, and love.

-And we thank you, Jesus, for your blood.
-We thank you that because of you we never have to wonder about self-worth.
-We never have to build up self-esteem or tell ourselves that we're worthy.
-We're not.
-But because of what you did now we are worthy of eternal life.
-Thank you for a guarantee that can't be taken away.
-Thank you for a foundation that isn't based on our behavior or our spiritual choices.
-Thank you for unconditional love.
+And we thank you, Jesus, for your blood, we thank you that because of you we never have to wonder about self-worth, we never have to build up self-esteem or tell ourselves that we're worthy.
+We're not, but because of what you did now we are worthy of eternal life.
+Thank you for a guarantee that can't be taken away, thank you for a foundation that isn't based on our behavior or spiritual choices, thank you for unconditional love.

-I pray, God, that we could proclaim this boldly.
-There are people around the world who are not born good.
-They need to be made good by your blood.
-And so give us a passion as we reach out to those that we know that don't go to church, that don't read their Bibles, that don't know the truth of unconditional love that's found in you.
-God, make us holy, make us humble, and make us happy all by your answer to this question.
-We pray this with confidence because we know who we are.
-We may be sinners but we are so much more saints because of Jesus.
-It's in his name that we pray, Amen.
+I pray, God, that we can proclaim this boldly, there are people around the world who are not born good, they need to be made good by your blood, and so give us a passion as we reach out to those we know that don't go to church, that don't read their Bibles, that don't know the truth of unconditional love that's found in you.

+God, make us holy, make us humble and make us happy all by your answer to this question.
+We pray this with confidence because we know we are, we may be sinners but we're so much more saints because of Jesus.
+It's in his name that we pray.
+Amen